-At January 1 ₽5,260,119,239
+At January 1 ₽5,940,259,700

-Construction in progress 23,579,934
+Construction in progress 188,872,313

-Transfers from real estate inventories 1,051,764

-At March 31 ₽5,284,750,937
+At March 31 ₽6,129,132,013

-Investment properties are stated at fair value, which has been determined based on valuations performed by Cuervo Appraisers, Inc., an accredited independent valuer, as of December 31, 2015.
+Investment properties are stated at fair value, which has been determined based on valuations performed by Cuervo Appraisers, Inc., an accredited independent valuer, as of December 31, 2016.
 Cuervo Appraisers, Inc. is an industry specialist in valuing these types of investment properties.

-The value of the investment properties was estimated by using the Sales Comparison Approach, an approach to value that considers the sales of similar or substitute properties and related market data and establishes a value estimate by processes involving comparison.
-On the other hand, DRC determines the replacement cost of each replaceable asset in accordance with current market prices of materials, labor, contractor's overhead, profit and fees, and all other attendant costs associated with its acquisition and installation in place but without provision for overtime or bonuses for labor and premiums for materials.
+The fair value of the investment properties was estimated by using the Sales Comparison Approach (SCA), Depreciated Replacement Cost (DRC) and the discounted cash flow method (DCF).
+SCA is an an approach to value that considers the sales of similar or substitute properties and related market data and establishes a value estimate by processes involving comparison.
+DRC determines the replacement cost of each replaceable asset in accordance with current market prices of materials, labor, contractor's overhead, profit and fees, and all other attendant costs associated with its acquisition and installation in place but without provision for overtime or bonuses for labor and premiums for materials.
 This replacement cost is adjusted for accrued depreciation as evidenced by observed condition and extent, character and utility of the property.
+DCF considers the future cash flows from lease contracts.

-For the three month period ended March 31, 2016, the Group recognized leasing revenue from the use of the said real properties amounting P75.26 million and incurred direct cost of leasing amounting to P56.99 million in relation to these investment properties.
+For the three month period ended March 31, 2017, the Group recognized leasing revenue from the use of the said real properties amounting P81.93 million and incurred direct cost of leasing amounting to P55.62 million in relation to these investment properties.